A secure bridge from

 AArch64 boots in QEMU

-RISC-V in progress
+RISC-V boots in QEMU

 Bare-metal tooling ready